Fit Person Interview Walkthrough: What Actually Happens on the Day of Your Ofsted Visit

 At a Glance

-The Ofsted fit person interview takes place during the pre-registration visit (a single full working day) and is the regulator's structured assessment of whether the proposed registered manager (Regulation 33 of the Children's Homes (England) Regulations 2015) and responsible individual (Regulation 26) are fit to hold the role.
-The registered manager interview typically runs 60–120 minutes; the responsible individual interview 30–60 minutes.
-The format is a structured professional discussion rather than a traditional Q&A — the inspector probes follow-up answers wherever they reveal weak professional judgment.
-Ofsted assesses fitness across five themes the Launch44 Regulatory Team labels Motivation, Knowledge, Integrity, Judgment, and Resilience, all anchored in Schedule 2 of the Regulations.
-The fitness decision lands 2–12 weeks after the visit by letter — approval, deferral pending further evidence, or refusal under Regulation 7.
-Most candidates who fail do so because they treated the interview as a knowledge test rather than a judgment test.
+The Ofsted fit person interview at the pre-registration visit assesses whether the registered manager (Regulation 33 of the Children's Homes (England) Regulations 2015) and responsible individual (Regulation 26) are fit.
+It is a structured professional discussion across five themes Launch44 labels Motivation, Knowledge, Integrity, Judgment, and Resilience, anchored in Schedule 2.
+The decision follows by letter in 2–12 weeks: approval, deferral, or refusal under Regulation 7.

 Step-by-step walkthrough of the Ofsted fit person interview during the pre-registration visit.
 Covers who attends, the typical 6-block running order, why it is a structured discussion rather than a traditional Q&A, the five Launch44-named themes Ofsted is assessing, what to do in the room, and what happens in the 2–12 weeks after the visit.